 6. Knowledge Transfer: Arrange knowledge-sharing sessions to transfer critical information to the individual taking over the role.

-7. Status Reports: Prepare status reports or summaries of ongoing projects and tasks.
+7. Status Reports: Prepare status reports outline or summaries of ongoing projects and tasks.

 8. Timely Communication: Communicate with relevant stakeholders about the upcoming handover and manage expectations.